MannLabs/alphadia/docs/installation.md

 AlphaDIA can be installed in editable (i.e. developer) mode.
 This allows to fully customize the software and even modify the source code to your specific needs.
 When an editable Python package is installed, its source code is stored in a location of your choice.

-Make sure to first read the prerequisites section [here](../README.md#1-prerequisites)  to have all necessary software (conda, mono) installed.
+Make sure you have an conda environment and Mono installed for reading `.raw` files as described [here](https://github.com/MannLabs/alpharaw#installation).

 ### 1. Setting up the repository